-Uses Parking Spaces Required Retail Establishments 1 for each 200 sq. ft. of floor area Banks, Businesses, and Professional Offices 1 for each 200 sq. ft. of floor area Bowling Alleys 5 for each alley Churches and Schools 1 for each 8 seats in an auditorium or 1 for each 17 classroom seats, whichever is greater Dance Halls and Assembly Halls without fixed 1 for each 100 sq. ft. of floor area seats, Exhibition Halls except Church Assembly used for assembly or dancing Rooms in conjunction with Auditorium Dwellings 2 for each dwelling unit Funeral Homes and Mortuaries 4 for each parlor or 1 for each 50 sq. ft. of floor area Hospitals 1 for each 2 beds Hotels 1 for each 2 bedrooms Manufacturing Plants, Research or Testing 1 for each 2 employees in the Laboratory Plants, over 1,000 sq. ft. in area maximum working shift, or 1,200 sq. ft. of floor area Medical Clinics or Dental Clinics 1 for each 200 sq. ft. of floor area Motels 1 space for each living or sleeping unit Restaurants, Taverns, Beer Parlors, and Night 1 for each 200 sq. ft. of floor area or 1 Clubs - over 1,000 sq. ft. in area for each 3 seats, whichever is greater Sanitariums, Convalescent Homes, Children's 1 for each 6 beds Homes 16 16 Sports Arenas, Auditoriums, Theaters, Assembly 1 for each 6 seats Halls, other than Schools 1 man apply 10 dynalling units samuel Swimming Pools and other recreational 1 per each 10 dwelling units served development associated with subdivisions Wholesale Establishments or Warehouses 1 for each 2 ampleyees on marine wholesale Establishments of warehouses 1 for each 3 employees on maximum shift or for each 3,000 sq. ft. of floor area, whichever is greater
+Uses Parking Spaces Required Retail Establishments 1 for each 200 sq. ft. of floor area Banks, Businesses, and Professional Offices 1 for each 200 sq. ft. of floor area Bowling Alleys 5 for each alley Churches and Schools 1 for each 8 seats in an auditorium or 1 for each 17 classroom seats, whichever is greater Dance Halls and Assembly Halls without fixed 1 for each 100 sq. ft. of floor area seats, Exhibition Halls except Church Assembly used for assembly or dancing Rooms in conjunction with Auditorium Dwellings 2 for each dwelling unit Funeral Homes and Mortuaries 4 for each parlor or 1 for each 50 sq. ft. of floor area Hospitals 1 for each 2 beds Hotels 1 for each 2 bedrooms Manufacturing Plants, Research or Testing 1 for each 2 employees in the Laboratory Plants, over 1,000 sq. ft. in area maximum working shift, or 1,200 sq. ft. of floor area Medical Clinics or Dental Clinics 1 for each 200 sq. ft. of floor area Motels 1 space for each living or sleeping unit Restaurants, Taverns, Beer Parlors, and Night 1 for each 200 sq. ft. of floor area or 1 Clubs - over 1,000 sq. ft. in area for each 3 seats, whichever is greater Sanitariums, Convalescent Homes, Children's 1 for each 6 beds Homes Sports Arenas, Auditoriums, Theaters, Assembly 1 for each 6 seats Halls, other than Schools Swimming Pools and other recreational 1 per each 10 dwelling units served development associated with subdivisions Wholesale Establishments or Warehouses 1 for each 3 employees on maximum shift or for each 3,000 sq. ft. of floor area, whichever is greater